signalpoint/DrupalGap/docs/00_Introduction/00_How_DrupalGap_Works.md

 - uses an optional [CSS Framework](Introduction/CSS_Frameworks) (*of your choice*) to style the app's user interface
 - optionally uses [PhoneGap (Cordova)](/Introduction/PhoneGap_and_Cordova) to compile the app for release on Android and iOS devices (*plus many others*)

-> What tools are in the kit?

-DrupalGap utilizes familiar Drupal 8 concepts like:

-- Themes
-- Regions
-- Blocks
-- Routes
-- Pages

-And techniques for customization such as:

-- Modules
-- Hooks
-- Templates